Editor’s note: Face coverings (ages 5 and up) are required at all indoor public spaces statewide, regardless of vaccination status. Learn more here.

 While there are festivals in Oregon year-round, springtime festivals are especially exciting, as many fair-weather adventurers emerge from their winter’s sleep and look for ways to play outside again.
-Outdoor festivals, farms and vineyards are a fabulous way to get that spring back in your step and experience someplace new: Catch the Northwest Cherry Festival in The Dalles, (April 26-28, 2019); the best of all things crafty at the Yachats Original Arts & Crafts Fair (March 23-24, 2019), jazz, music, art and wine at FlorenceFest (April 27, 2019), or lots and lots of fresh coastal oysters at the Charleston Oyster Feed (April 27, 2019).
-At the mountain, get your fill of powder at the annual Snow Beach Festival at Mt.
-Hood Skibowl (March 23, 2019).
-In Eastern Oregon, bird lovers may find their flock at one of the many spring bird festivals in Oregon, including the Harney County Migratory Bird Festival (April 11-14, 2019; registration required).
-‘Tis the season to also enjoy a world-class performance at the Oregon Shakespeare Festival and fill your belly at A Taste of Ashland culinary festival (April 27-28, 2019).
+Outdoor festivals, farms and vineyards are a fabulous way to get that spring back in your step and experience someplace new: Catch the best of local jazz, music, art and wine at FlorenceFest, or lots and lots of fresh coastal oysters at the Charleston Oyster Feed.
+In Eastern Oregon, bird lovers may find their flock at one of the many spring bird festivals in Oregon, including the Harney County Migratory Bird Festival.
+‘Tis the season to also enjoy a world-class performance at the Oregon Shakespeare Festival (the 2022 lineup kicks off in April) and fill your belly at any of the bountiful farmers markets across the state that open in spring.
 In Bend, the annual spring relay Pole Pedal Paddle is the ultimate race for those all-around adventurers, with six legs that include alpine skiing or snowboarding, cross country skiing, biking, running, canoeing (or kayaking or stand up paddle boarding) and sprinting to the finish.

 Oregon’s springtime weather is a funny, fickle beast; it can vary dramatically, from 50- and 60-degree Farenheit days on the Coast to cooler temperatures in the evenings and at higher elevations.
 It can be rainy or quite sunny, with brilliant pops of blue sky.
 It tends to be drier in the eastern part of the Gorge, Eastern Oregon, Central Oregon and the South Coast.
 But Oregon’s rain is the lifeblood of the landscape; the reason gardens and trees are so spectacularly green, and the reason we feel those happy hormones when we spy a bud in bloom.

 The milder weather brings out the masses, so before you head out for adventure between March and June, consider traveling car-free to avoid traffic and parking hassles, especially to popular attractions such as Multnomah Falls.
+(Note that advance tickets for Multnomah Falls will be required starting in May 2022 throughout the summer.)
 Better yet, pick a lesser-visited destination or head out on a weekday or earlier or later in the day.
 In the Columbia River Gorge, this mindful practice is known as Ready, Set, Gorge!
 In Bend, you can take the pledge to Visit Like a Local, and even take part in a volunteer event to leave the community better than you found it.

-Wherever you go in Oregon’s natural areas, visitors should practice Leave No Trace principles so the landscape remains pristine and the wildlife stays healthy.
-Pack out all garbage (including organic waste such as apple cores and pistachio shells); stay on trails (no bushwacking allowed); be considerate of all users (cyclists, walkers, runners and furry friends); and come prepared for the weather and conditions (carry a daypack with your 10 essentials, including water, maps, rain gear and layers — lots of them).
+Wherever you go in Oregon’s natural areas, visitors should follow simple steps to Take Care Out There so the landscape remains pristine and the wildlife stays healthy.
+Pack out all garbage (including organic waste such as apple cores and pistachio shells); stay on trails (no bushwacking allowed); be considerate of all users (cyclists, walkers, runners and furry friends); and come prepared for the weather and conditions (carry a daypack with your Ten Essentials, including water, maps, rain gear and layers — lots of them).
 Find more favorite spring trips here, and before you head out, check for latest weather and road conditions.